 In South Africa, International Asteroid Day is typically marked by a series of educational events and activities designed to inform the public about the issue.
 These may include conferences, workshops, lectures, and exhibitions focusing on asteroids, their potential dangers, and the means to defend against them.
 Observatories, universities, research institutes, and museums across the country often organize events, encouraging people of all ages to engage with and learn about this important global subject.
 The Observance takes place every year on June 30th, marking the anniversary of the largest asteroid impact in recent history, the 1908 Tunguska event in Siberia.

-The upcoming International Asteroid Day highlights South Africa's unique status as the home of the Vredefort Dome, which is recognized as the world's oldest and largest verified asteroid impact structure.
+The nation possesses a unique geological connection to this field as the home of the Vredefort Dome, which stands as the world's oldest and largest verified asteroid impact structure.

 In the News and Trending in South Africa for International Asteroid Day